More than 130 kidnapped Nigerian students released: Government spokesman

 “The Nigerian Army also deserves special commendation for showing that with courage, determination and commitment, criminal elements can be degraded and security restored in our communities,” Sani added in a statement.

+She told Al Jazeera that schools in small towns are not set up like they are in major cities, with a fluid number of children coming to classes depending on the time of the day.

+“However, no matter the situation, there ought to have been a proper audit,” Okenyodo stressed.

 Abductions of students from schools in Nigeria by rampaging armed groups with no ideological affiliation are common.
-On March 9, 15 students were kidnapped from a school in the village of Gidan Bakuso in Sokoto state while at least 87 people, including women, were taken captives in Kajuru area of Kaduna on March 18.
+On March 9, 15 students were kidnapped from a school in the village of Gidan Bakuso in Sokoto state while at least 87 people, including women, were taken captive in the Kajuru area of Kaduna on March 18.

-In recent years, the abductions have been concentrated in the country’s northwestern and central regions, where dozens of armed groups often target villagers and travellers for ransom, forcing families and communities to sell land, cattle and grain to secure their loved ones’ release – or in some cases, crowdfunding on social media sites.
+In recent years, the abductions have been concentrated in the country’s northwestern and central regions, where dozens of armed groups often target villagers and travellers for ransom, forcing families and communities to sell land, cattle and grain to secure their loved ones’ release – or in some cases, to turn to crowdfunding on social media sites.

 The Kaduna gunmen last week demanded a total of 1 billion naira ($680,000) for the release of the children and staff and vowed to kill the victims if the payments were not made within 20 days.
 But Nigerian President Bola Tinubu said he would “not pay a dime” after the practice was outlawed in 2022 in a bid to clamp down on the attackers.
 Ransom payers face a 15-year sentence.

+She said that those responsible in this incident must be held accountable to end the widespread practice of kidnappings.

+“It’s not enough to have the children back home for us,” Okenyodo said.
+“To see a total end to these atrocities, to these criminal activities, people need to be held responsible, the systems need to be held accountable.”

 Abductions at Nigerian schools were first carried out by armed group Boko Haram, which seized 276 students from a girls’ school in Chibok in northeastern Borno state in 2014.
-Some of the girls have never been released, most of them forcefully married to the fighters.
+Some of the girls have never been released, with most of them forcefully married to the fighters.

 In another mass kidnapping in July 2021, gunmen took more than 150 students in a raid.
 The students were reunited months later with their families after they paid ransoms.